Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-\Paragraph{Evaluation.} We report top-1 and top-5 accuracy on $9,630$ test images from surveillance dataset.
-The softmax scores are averaged between the center crop of size $224{\times}224$ and its horizontal flip to make a prediction.
-Noticing a huge accuracy drop on images taken at night, we also report classification accuracy for individual subsets of day and night.
+\Paragraph{Model Selection.} While it is desirable to do a model selection without labeled examples from the target domain, to our knowledge, there does not exist an unsupervised evaluation measure that is highly correlated with the supervised performance~\cite{bousmalis2016domain}.
+To allow more meaningful and interpretable comparisons across different methods, we report our results based on a supervised model selection~\cite{bousmalis2016domain} using a small validation set containing approximately $5$ labeled examples per class from the target domain.
+We provide a comprehensive comparison to unsupervised model selection using a variant of reverse validation~\cite{zhong2010cross,ganin2016domain} in Section~\ref{sec:supp-model-selection}.

-We extensively evaluate the performance of the models by combining the proposed three adaptation components in different ways and study the impact of each component in Section~\ref{sec:exp-study}.
-Note that we consider synthesized images through AF or CycleGAN as labeled and therefore we incorporate them into source domain and the classification networks are trained accordingly.
-The ImageNet pretrained ResNet-18\footnote{\url{https://github.com/facebook/fb.resnet.torch/tree/master/pretrained}}~\cite{he2016deep} fine-tuned on the web dataset is our baseline network.
-The CNN and the classifier of all evaluated models are initialized with those of the baseline network.
-For {\dannssl}, {\danner} models, we initialize by adding one column to the weight matrix of classifier whose parameters are set with the mean of other columns, which we find working well in practice.
-The discriminator of DANN are randomly initialized.
-Due to space constraints, we leave further implementation details in the supplementary material.
+\SubSection{Summary Results} We report the classification accuracy on the surveillance test set in \Cref{tab:persp_recog,tab:photo_recog,tab:recog}.
+Noticing a huge accuracy drop on night images, we also report accuracy of individual day and night sets.
+We present t-SNE~\cite{van2014accelerating} plots of web (blue), day (red) and night (green) images in \Fig{fig:dann-vs-dann-ca} and \Fig{fig:stability}.

-\Paragraph{Performance.} The summary results are given in Table~\ref{tab:recog}.
-Although it achieves state-of-the-art performance on the test set of web dataset ($96.43\%$ vs. $91.2\%$ from~\cite{yang2015large}), the baseline network suffers from generalization to surveillance images, resulting in only $54.98\%$ top-1 accuracy.
-Comparing to the performance of the model trained with target domain supervision ($98.65\%$), we could get a sense how different two domains are.
-Our proposed framework, M21, achieves $\mathbf{84.69}\%$ top-1 accuracy, which reduces the error by $\mathbf{66.0}\%$ from M1.
-We also verify the importance of individual components by training models after removing one component at a time.
-We achieve $81.44\%$ without perspective transformation (M15), $83.63\%$ without photometric transformation (M18), and $77.38\%$ (M12) without feature-level DA.
-Also, the feature-level DA (M10) improves the most comparing to other adaptation methods when used alone (M5, M7).
+Firstly, although achieving state-of-the-art accuracy on the web test set ($96.4\%$ vs $91.2\%$~\cite{yang2015large}), the baseline model trained only on web images suffers from generalization to SV images, resulting in only $54.98\%$ accuracy.
+Comparing to the performance of the model trained with target domain supervision ($98.65\%$ in Table~\ref{tab:recog}) provides a sense of how different two domains are.
+While the baseline adaptation model, DANN (M10 in Table~\ref{tab:recog}), achieves only $58.80\%$, the proposed joint pixel and feature-level adaptation method achieves $\mathbf{84.20}\%$, reducing the error by $\mathbf{64.9}\%$ from the baseline M1.
+While the use of baseline pixel (CycleGAN) and feature-level (DANN) DA methods as in~\cite{hoffman2017cycada} demonstrates moderate improvement ($64.82\%$) over the baseline, this is far below our proposed DA framework.
+In the following, we present comprehensive studies on the contribution of individual components and their complementarity.